 ‘The problem the boys had in Wellington was that they were awestruck in front of the 35,000 screaming fans. … If you assembled the whole of our nation’s population in one place, they would only make up one small section of the crowd.
 And they also knew they were live on TV back home in Niue.
 So they dropped the ball so many times because they were nervous and a bit unfit’.
 1

 School students practise Niuean dances and songs in the lead-up to Polynesian festivals.
 Women keep alive the traditional skills of weaving and creating adornments, often experimenting with new materials such as plastic bread bags and nylon.
 In the arts, John Pule has established himself as both a writer and a printmaker – his novel The shark that ate the sun (1992) describes the journey, difficulties and bonds of a migrant Niuean family.
-And popular hip hop artist Che Fu draws heavily on his Niuean–Māori heritage for inspiration.
+Popular hip hop artist Che Fu draws heavily on his Niuean–Māori heritage for inspiration.

 Niueans have a foot in two nations.
 Concerns for their island’s future and the survival of its language and culture are keenly felt, both by those in New Zealand and the one in fifteen who still live on Polynesia’s ‘rock’.